 As an example, many mouthwashes contain alcohol.
 A number of studies have suggested that alcohol-based mouthwashes may pose problems for some individuals.
 For example, many users find that alcohol-containing mouthwashes can dry out their mouth (which, in itself, can worsen problems associated with halitosis).
 Australian-based NPS reports “increasing evidence” that there may be a link between the level of alcohol in your mouthwash and the development of some oral cancers(2).

-Additionally, it worth taking note of whether or not your chosen mouthwash brand offers antibacterial properties (not all do).
+Additionally, it is worth taking note of whether or not your chosen mouthwash brand offers antibacterial properties (not all do).
 This is especially so if you are concerned about your breath.
 A study found that most mouthwashes are effective for the first half hour or so after use, but the effects of many popular brands tend to drop away over time.
 The scientists found that after a period of 1-3 hours the ability of a mouthwash to control halitosis was “due solely to its anti-microbial action” (3).

-As a result, antibacterial alcohol-free mouthwashes can offer significant benefits over more popular brands.
+As a result, antibacterial, alcohol-free mouthwashes can offer significant benefits over more popular brands.

 How to Use Mouthwash